15 August 2020

 Examples include:

 Not every ID number is personal information.
-For example, in the US:
+For example, in the United States:

 Types of online and technical information that might count as personal information include: